ttran2001/ttran2001.github.io/README.md

 ### 3.1 Configuring The System

+For this next step, we need to configure the system so we can install our bootloader and set the root password.

-1. For this section we must first generate an fstab file, do this by typing `genfstab -U /mnt >> /mnt/etc/fstab`
+1. First generate an fstab file, do this by typing `genfstab -U /mnt >> /mnt/etc/fstab`
 2. After that, we need to change root into a new system.
 We can do this by typing `arch-chroot /mnt`
 3. Next, we need to set the timezone.
 We first type `ln -sf /usr/share/zoneinfo/America/Chicago /etc/localtime` (that the case if you are attending University of Tulsa)
 4. For the last step for this section, we would type `hwclock --systohc`.
 This would make the command assume that the hardware clock is set to UTC